 - A perfect idea for that special person

-Prices are current as at 13/05/2016, and are subject to change.
+Prices are current as of 2018 and are subject to change.
 Trial Flight vouchers are valid for 6 months.
-After this time, for a short period only their use is negotiable and are subject to extra costs if prices have increased since purchase.
+After this time, for a short period, only their use is negotiable and are subject to extra costs if prices have increased since purchase.
 Vouchers will be mailed usually within 24-48 hours of purchase.
 Max weight limit 115Kg per person